Nominations Open for the SGAC Co-Chair Election 2023

 - Business development/fundraising and management experience

-- Ideally be able to attend SGAC events and meetings
+- Ideally be able to attend SGAC events and meetings in person

 By applying for this role, you accept that the list of candidates and election results are public, and will be posted online for transparency purposes.